yuniseramirez/homework-1/README.md

 ![GitHub Pages](./images/gh-pages.png)

-After saving, note the public URL of your repository:
+After saving, note the public URL of your repository -- you will use this in the "Writing Code" section below:

 ![GitHub Pages URL](./images/gh-pages-url.png)